treasure-data/omnibus-td-agent/td-agent-on-windows.md

 The build process is a little difference from `README.me`.

-1. td.gem 0.15.1 seems not available now.
-   Therefore, you have to change the version to `0.15.0` in `gem_plugin.rb`.

-2. Download gems as below:
+1. Download gems as below:

        C:\[your work dir]> bundle exec ruby bin\gem_downloader core_gems.rb